YangLiu9208/CDFAG/README.md

 ## Codes

-iDTs feature extraction codes ("DenseTrackStab_idt.rar") can be downloaded here.
+(1) iDTs feature extraction codes ("DenseTrackStab_idt.rar") can be downloaded here.

-CDFAG demo codes can be downloaded here.
+(2) After iDTs feature extraction, you need to run "import_idt.m" to load the binary iDTs files in Matlab.

-Just run "CDFAG_demo.m".
+(3) Run "CDFAG_demo.m".